hubotio/hubot/docs/scripting.md

 - authorization policy: "allow everyone in the `annoyers` group to execute `annoyance.*` commands"
 - rate limiting: "only allow executing `annoyance.start` once every 30 minutes"

-# Middleware
+# Listener Middleware

 Hubot supports inserting logic between the listener matching a message and the listener executing.
 This allows you to create extensions that apply to all scripts.
 Examples include centralized authorization policies, rate limiting, logging, and metrics.
 Middleware is implemented like other hubot scripts: instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.

 ## Execution Process

-Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot middleware executes middleware in definition order.
+Similar to [Express middleware](http://expressjs.com/api.html#middleware), Hubot listener middleware executes middleware in definition order.
 Each middleware can either continue the chain (by calling `next`) or interrupt the chain (by calling `done`).
 If all middleware continues, the listener callback is executed and `done` is called.
 Middleware may wrap the `done` callback to allow executing code in the second half of the process (after the listener callback has been executed or a deeper piece of middleware has interrupted).

 Middleware is called with:

 - global robot object
+- a context object containing:
   - matching Listener object (with associated metadata)
   - response object (contains the original message)
 - next/done callbacks.

-For more details, see the [Middleware API](#middleware-api) section.
+For more details, see the [Listener Middleware API](#listener-middleware-api) section.

 ### Error Handling

 For synchronous middleware (never yields to the event loop), hubot will automatically catch errors and emit an an `error` event, just like in standard listeners.
 Hubot will also automatically call the most recent `done` callback to unwind the middleware stack.
 Asynchronous middleware should catch its own exceptions, emit an `error` event, and call `done`.
 Any uncaught exceptions will interrupt all execution of middleware completion callbacks.

-## Middleware Examples
+## Listener Middleware Examples

 A fully functioning example can be found in [hubot-rate-limit](https://github.com/michaelansel/hubot-rate-limit/blob/master/src/rate-limit.coffee).